cptlobster/cs425/backend/README.md

 Successful queries will respond with OK (200) and the data requested.<br />
 Depending on what went wrong during a query, a specific error code will throw:
 - If an item is not found during a `GET` request, the server will respond with Not Found (404).
+- If a list is empty during a `GET` request (i.e. a filter returns no results), the server will respond with No Content (301).
 - If JSON syntax is malformed during a `POST` request, the server will respond with Bad Request (400).
 - If a user is not properly authenticated, the server will respond with Unauthorized (401)
 - If there is any other error, the server will respond with an Internal Server Error (500) whose content is the error